Mariele Millowitsch

 Marie-Luise Millowitsch (born 23 November 1955) is a German actress.

 Life

 Millowitsch was born on 23 November 1955 in Cologne, North Rhine-Westphalia.
 She is the daughter of Willy Millowitsch and one of the three sisters of Peter Millowitsch.

-She studied veterinary medicine at the Ludwig Maximilian University of Munich (doctorate in 1991).
+She studied veterinary medicine at LMU Munich (doctorate in 1991).
 She lived with her partner in Cologne.
 The couple split in December 2009 after eight years of relationship.